 The paper proceeds as follows.
-After reviewing the related literature, Section 2 describes the context and data of analysis.
-In Section 3, we introduce a conceptual framework to understand and disentangle the different sources of the pass-through rate.
+After reviewing the related literature, Section 3 describes the context and data of analysis.
+In Section 2, we introduce a conceptual framework to understand and disentangle the different sources of the pass-through rate.
 In Section 4, we present reduced-form evidence on the pass-through rate, while in Section 5 we develop a structural model to estimate and decompose the pass-through rate.
 Section 6 concludes.

-Related literature Other papers have also examined pass-through rates in the context of the EU ETS, though the majority of them rely on a reduced-form analysis only and do not explicitly explore the channels explaining the pass-through rate.
-For example, Sijm et al. (2006) estimate pass-through rates using equilibrium prices and fuel cost data in the German electricity market.
-They find pass-through rates that range between 0.60 and 1.17, depending on market conditions.
-Bushnell et al. (2013) use a structural break that occurred in April 2006 in the EU ETS prices to measure the pass-through rate, and Zachmann and Hirschhausen (2008) document whether it responds asymmetrically to either positive or negative cost shocks.
-Whereas previous studies on pass-through rates are based on market outcomes, this paper has the advantage of using finer micro-level data to assess the response by firms more directly.
+Related literature Other papers have also examined pass-through rates in the context of the EU ETS, the majority of which present reduced-form evidence and do not explicitly explore the channels explaining the pass-through rate.
+Also, while previous studies on pass-through rates are based on market outcomes, this paper uses finer micro-level data to assess the response by firms more directly.

+One of the first papers studying this issue is Sijm et al. (2006), which estimates pass-through rates using equilibrium prices and fuel cost data in the German electricity market.4 The authors find pass-through rates that range between 0.60 and 1.17, depending on market conditions.
+More recently, Bushnell et al. (2013) use a structural break that occurred in April 2006 in the EU ETS prices to measure the pass-through rate, and Zachmann and Hirschhausen (2008) document whether it responds asymmetrically to either positive or negative cost shocks.

 Our work is also closely related to the work by Reguant and Ellerman (2008), which also presents evidence on firms internalizing the costs of the emissions in the Spanish electricity market.
-McGuinness and Ellerman (2008) present evidence that electric utilities in the UK changed their operational decisions in response to carbon prices in the EU ETS, although they do not directly assess whether the response is consistent with full internalization.
+McGuinness and Ellerman (2008) also present evidence that electric utilities in the UK changed their operational decisions in response to carbon prices in the EU ETS, but do not directly assess whether the response is consistent with full internalization.

-In the context of other pollution markets, Kolstad and Wolak (2008) present evidence on how firms used NO_x prices to strategically exercise market power in the Californian electricity market.
+In the context of other pollution markets, Kolstad and Wolak (2008) provide evidence on how firms used NO_x prices to strategically exercise market power in the Californian electricity market.
 In their study, they test for cost internalization using structural equations from the multi-unit auction literature, as in this paper.
 They find evidence supporting the hypothesis that firms respond differently to environmental cost shocks, as opposed to other marginal cost shocks.
 Fowlie (2010) examines firm responses in the context of the NO_x Budget Program, exploiting the differences in allocation regimes.
-She finds suggestive evidence that firms internalized the costs of emissions, and that the degree of internalization depended on the subsidization rate, as theory would predict.
+She finds evidence that firms internalized the costs of emissions, and that the degree of internalization depended on the subsidization rate, as theory would predict.